ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 ## Storing a new passcode

-Now that `deriveBits()`, the heart of the Passcode module, is done implementing the main API functionality is basically a walk in the park.
-For the sake of simplicity we will use [localforage](TODO) as the storage backend.
+Now that we are done implementing `deriveBits()`, the heart of the Passcode module, completing the API is basically a walk in the park.
+For the sake of simplicity we will use [localforage](https://mozilla.github.io/localForage/) as the storage backend.
 It provides a simple, asynchronous, and Promise-based key-value store.

 {% codeblock lang:js %}
 // <script src="localforage.min.js"/>